HOW DOES A FELONY AFFECT YOUR LIFE?

 SOCIETY PERCEPTION AND STIGMA OF A FELONY CONVICTION

-The public perception of those with a felony conviction is generally that of negative.
+The public perception of those with a felony conviction is generally of negative.
 This judgment is based on sources such as the nature of the crime committed, how the media presents cases involving crime, and the public’s individual attitudes toward criminal punishments.

 The Stigma Attached to Felonies